 “Good storytelling is a sort of fearless magic act, in which events move too quickly to tolerate objection… And this is the way that director Randy Baker and the rest of the Rorschach troupe tell this story: with such assurance and commitment that the impossible seems true.” – DC Theater Scene

 Randy Baker is a playwright, director and the co-Artistic Director of Rorschach Theatre which he founded with Jenny McConnell Frederick in the summer of 1999.
-He is also faculty at American University and at the National Conservatory of Dramatic Arts.
+He is also adjunct faculty at American University, faculty at the National Conservatory of Dramatic Arts and Theatre Lab and a frequent guest artist and educator at a number of institutions including Imagination Stage, The Writer’s Center, Georgetown University, Catholic University and George Washington University.
 He recently finished his residency as a member of The Playwright’s Arena, a part of Arena Stage’s American Voices New Play Institute.

-Plays he has written and had produced at Rorschach Theatre include the recent production of Truth & Beauty Bombs: A Softer World a project written co-written with 4 other playwrights and inspired by the web comic A Softer World as well as the full-length plays Dream Sailors and After the Flood and the short plays Paolo and Francesca, The Corleone, Beit Jala and Crunch.
+Plays he has written and had produced at Rorschach Theatre include the the recent world premiere of Forgotten Kingdoms (2017), a play about a missionary in Indonesia whose life is changed forever in one supernatural night while he tries to convert a man who will not be converted; Truth & Beauty Bombs: A Softer World a project written co-written with 4 other playwrights and inspired by the web comic A Softer World as well as the full-length plays Dream Sailors and After the Flood and the short plays Paolo and Francesca, The Corleone, Beit Jala and Crunch.
 In the sping of 2017, Rorschach Theatre will produce Forgotten Kingdoms.
 Other produced plays include the full length plays Circus of Fallen Angels at the National Conservatory of Dramatic Arts,wild42hold at George Washington University, an adaptation of Rashōmon at American University and the short plays The Rabbit and The Snake and Cassandra Dances with the Devil at Source Theatre, A Lonely Dictator on the Eve of Revolution at Forum Theatre, The Boy Who Knew No Fear at Three Leaches Theatre (Colorado), Sam the Prophet, Veronica’s Omelet and The Wind at Their Backs at Extreme Exchange, The Ballad of Saint Valentine at the Washington Theatre Festival and Red, Yellow and Blue and The Creek Below at the One Minute Play Festival.

-Randy grew up overseas, mostly in Malaysia and Singapore and came back to attend the University of Richmond.
-He moved to Washington DC in 1997 and currently lives in Takoma Park with his wife, costume designer Debra Kim Sivigny.
+The son of educators and the grandson of Pentecostal missionaries, Randy grew up overseas, mostly in Singapore and Malaysia where his family still lives.
+He attended the University of Richmond before moving to Washington DC in 1997 and currently lives in Takoma Park with his wife, costume designer Debra Kim Sivigny.
 He received his MFA in creative writing from Goddard College and is a member of the Dramatists Guild of America.

 More information can be found at randybakerdc.wordpress.com.